wuffur/refal-os/README.md

       falos:-e-ket,e-bra;
       е-баллы++;
   }
- # First ever quantum operational system, working on Tsetlin automata and frame of daisis honey from bees and maybe clover honey from bumblebees.
+ # First ever quantum operational system, working on Tsetlin automata and frame of daisies honey from bees and maybe clover honey from bumblebees.